huawei-openlab/oct/tools/README.md

 The option(genconfig/genruntime) in bundleValidator is used to generate a demo config.json/runtime.json.

 ### [specValidator](specsValidator/README.md) - specs/(runtime, config)
-The `specValidator` virifies if a runtime containers runs the bundle correctly, test its compliance to [opencontainers/specs](https://github.com/opencontainers/specs), so it is a much bigger project, so far it can validates any commit of specs, and we suggest to use the `stable` specs release.
+The `specValidator` verifies if a runtime containers runs the bundle correctly, test its compliance to [opencontainers/specs](https://github.com/opencontainers/specs), so it is a much bigger project, so far it can validates any commit of specs, and we suggest to use the `stable` specs release.

+### [ociConvert](ociConvert/README.md) - convert from other container images
+So far, image configurations compliants to AppC spec could be converted into OCI configurations.

 ## OCT & OCT-Engine
 It is very easy to [write](https://github.com/huawei-openlab/oct-engine/blob/master/cases/README.md) a testcase under the OCT-engine.